-In addition to the requirements for the establishment of a containment zone outlined in point 3) of Article 4.3.3., the surveillance programme should take into consideration the involvement of wild and feral pigs and measures to avoid their dispersion.
+In addition to the requirements for the establishment of a containment zone outlined in Article 4.4.7., the surveillance programme should take into consideration the involvement of wild and feral pigs and measures to avoid their dispersion.

 The free status of the areas outside the containment zone is suspended while the containment zone is being established.
 The free status of these areas may be reinstated irrespective of Article 15.2.6., once the containment zone is clearly established.
 It should be demonstrated that commodities for international trade have originated outside the containment zone.